 Address: 870 Riverside Drive; Woodfin, NC 28804

 Phone Number: 828-424-7929

 Zillicoah is our go-to Asheville brewery as locals.
 Technically, Zillicoah is in Woodfin, which is basically the intersection of North and West Asheville.
 They also have a delicious Mexican food truck that lives on-site.

-Zillicoah Beer Company sits along the French Broad River, and you can find both covered and uncovered picnic tables alongside the brewery and river.
+Zillicoah Beer Company sits along the French Broad River.
+You can find both covered and uncovered picnic tables alongside the brewery and river.
 It’s scenic AF.

 Out of all of the breweries in Asheville, this one is the most relaxing.
-Because Zillicoah is farther away from downtown (about 10-15-minutes), it stays a lot quieter with a local vibe.
+Because Zillicoah is farther away from downtown (about 10-15-minutes), it stays quieter on the weekdays with a busy local weekend vibe.